ORG521 Entrepreneurship and Strategy

 - …contribute knowledge to strategy discussions in entrepreneurial firms

 The course is seminar based.
 This means that course participants will be actively included in presenting material and leading classroom discussions.
-The course will be offered digitally if it cannot be held on campus.
+The course will be run fully online in 2022 (on Zoom).

 The course is open to students enrolled in PhD programs at other institutions.

 Motivated master's students at NHH may be admitted after application, but are subject to the approval from the course responsible on a case by case basis.

 It is recommended that students are familiar with core theories and constructs in strategy.
 For those who are not, we will suggest a book to be read in advance

 Mandatory attendance.
 If the course is held online, online attendance will be mandatory.

 Home exam, 8 hours.
 Exams are individual (not team based)